Trying Codex on quick coding tasks

 Team workflow

-Good team runway through cloud delegation, code review, workspace controls, usage monitoring, and enterprise governance options.
+Good team runway through cloud delegation, code review, remote control, workspace controls, usage monitoring, and enterprise governance options.

 Deployment and publishing